matt158x/HealthlyLife/README.md

 # Healthly is a mobile application designed to support a healthy lifestyle written in Kotlin for Android phones.

 The application uses a database to store userdata.
-Healthly contains functions such as counting calories and macro, counting calories burned, calculating BMI, healthy recipes, training plans.
+Healthly contains functions such as counting calories and macro, counting calories burned, calculating BMI, healthy recipes.
+Data such as macronutrient intake is reset every day at midnight.
-This version of the app is an improved version of my older java app "HealthlyMobileApp" and is constantly being developed.
+This version of the app is an improved version of my older java app "HealthlyMobileApp".

 Technologies:
 - Android SDK